CryoInTheCloud/CryoCloudWebsite/book/tutorials/NASA-Earthdata-Cloud-Access/Intro-Earthdata-Cloud.md

 </center>
 </figure>

 The NSIDC DAAC now offers all [ICESat-2](https://nsidc.org/data/icesat-2) and [ICESat/GLAS](https://nsidc.org/data/icesat) data sets in the cloud.
 A listing of all NSIDC DAAC cloud-hosted data can be found [here](https://nsidc.org/data/earthdata-cloud/data).
+More details on ICESat-2 below.

-### More on Cloud Computing
+### Earthdata Cloud Computing Basics

 "The Cloud" is a somewhat nebulous term (pun intended).
 In general, the cloud is a network of remote servers that run software and services that are accessed over the internet.
 There is a growing number of commercial cloud providers (Google Cloud Services, Amazon Web Services, Microsoft Azure).
 NASA has contracted with Amazon Web Services (AWS) to host data using the AWS Simple Storage Service (S3).
 AWS offers a large number of services in addition to S3 storage.
 A key service is Amazon Elastic Compute Cloud (Amazon EC2).
 This is the service that is _under-the-hood_ of the CryoCloud JupyterHub you are using during today's workshop.
 When you start a JupyterHub, an EC2 _instance_ is started.
 You can think of an EC2 _instance_ as a remote computer.